openclimatedata/global-carbon-budget/README.md

 rounding the numbers derived from splitting up countries or using trend data as with BP emissions data.

-If other accuracy is needed adjust the `process.py` script accordingly.
+If other accuracy is needed adjust the processing scripts accordingly.

 ## License